Refusing OWI Testing

 - A police officer pulls you over for another valid reason (traffic infraction or mobile checkpoint), and during the interaction gains the suspicion that you are intoxicated

-Basically, once the officer has reasonable believe you are intoxicated, the law requires that you cooperate with the officer as they take steps to determine whether you are intoxicated.
+Basically, once the officer has reason to believe you are intoxicated, the law requires that you cooperate with the officer as they take steps to determine whether you are intoxicated.
 At the roadside, the officer may ask you to:

 - Perform field sobriety tests, which are a series of tasks that supposedly only sober people can successfully complete